Hemolytic Uremic Syndrome in Children

 Intensive care.
-Close observation and monitoring in an intensive care unit (ICU) may be necessary.
+Close monitoring in an intensive care unit (ICU) may be needed.

 Blood transfusions.
-Blood transfusions may be necessary to treat moderate to severe cases of anemia (low
+Blood transfusions may be needed to treat moderate to severe cases

 Nutrition.
-Your child may require intravenous (IV) nutrition if he or she is having severe digestive
+Your child may need intravenous (IV) nutrition if he or she is having severe

 Dialysis.
-Dialysis may be required in up to half of all children who develop HUS.
-Dialysis is
+Dialysis may be needed in up to half of all children who develop HUS.
+Dialysis

-a medical procedure to remove wastes and additional fluid from the blood after the
+is a medical procedure to remove wastes and additional fluid from the blood after

-Medication.
-Medications may be required to treat your child's blood pressure, which may be elevated.
+Medicine.
+Medicine may be needed to treat your child's blood pressure, which may be

 How can hemolytic uremic syndrome be prevented?